Métis Governments Move Forward on Self-Government Together

 Some of the confirmed speakers include: Jason Madden, Métis rights lawyer, Partner, Pape Salter Teillet LLP; Tom Isaac, former Ministerial Special Representative on Métis s.
 35 Rights; Carla McGrath, Director General of Negotiations Central, Crown-Indigenous Relations; Bertha Rabesca Zoe, Laws Guardian, Tłı̨chǫ Government; Brian Calliou, Director of Indigenous Leadership and Management, Banff Centre; Karen Drake, Associate Professor, York University Osgoode Hall Law School; and Marilyn Poitras, Director Indigenous Law Centre, University of Saskatchewan.

-A copy of the agenda is available on the MNO website here.
 The conference will take place at the Hilton Lac-Leamy in the National Capital Region on March 9-10, 2020 and will be live webcast so citizens from across the Métis Nation Homeland will be able to participate in this historic occasion: https://freeman.streamme.ca/MetisOntario2020

 Statements from Métis Government Leaders: